Back arrow icon

 While both operate under the umbrella of health and fitness, coaches and personal trainers also have different target audiences and clients.

-A personal trainer's primary focus is creating and implementing workout plans to help clients achieve specific fitness goals such as weight loss, muscle gain, or increased endurance.
+The Head of Coaching and trekking expert from Bookatrekking specializing in hiking in Portugal says that a personal trainer's primary focus is creating and implementing workout plans to help clients achieve specific fitness goals such as weight loss, muscle gain, or increased endurance.
 So, their clients will come mostly with physical fitness-related goals.
 They can be people who want to become more active, learn how to exercise without getting injured, or complete a physical challenge like attending a park run or being able to run for 30 minutes.

 Depending on their education and expertise, coaches specialize in multiple areas of wellness beyond fitness, such as nutrition, stress management, and lifestyle modifications.
 Their objective is to support and encourage healthier habits and lifestyle choices.